KTH-RPL/DeFlow/README.md

 ### Other Benchmark Models

+You can also train the supervised baseline model in our paper with the following command.
+[Runtime: Around 10 hours in 4x A100 GPUs.]
 ```bash
 python 1_train.py model=fastflow3d lr=2e-4 epochs=20 batch_size=16 loss_fn=deflowLoss
 python 1_train.py model=deflow lr=2e-4 epochs=20 batch_size=16 loss_fn=ff3dLoss
 ```

+Note: You may found the different settings in the paper that is all methods are enlarge learning rate to 2e-4 and decrease the epochs to 20 for faster converge (Through analysis, we also found it had better performance).
+However, we kept the setting on lr=2e-6 and 50 epochs in the paper experiment for fair comparison with ZeroFlow where we directly use their provided weights etc.

 ## 2. Evaluation